 On July 7, 2020, a cross-claim styled, Laurie Peterson v.
 Chicago Title Co., Chicago Title Ins.
 Co., Thomas Schwiebert, Adelle Ducharme, and Betty Elixman, was filed in an existing lawsuit styled, Banc of California, National Association v.
 Laurie Peterson, which is pending in San Diego County Superior Court.
 Cross-complaint plaintiff was sued by a bank to recover in excess of \$35 million that she allegedly guaranteed to repay for certain investments made by the Banc of California in the alcoholic beverage license scheme.
 Cross-complaint plaintiff has, in turn, sued the Named Companies in that action seeking in excess of \$250 million in monetary losses as well as exemplary damages and attorneys' fees.
-The Named Companies have filed a cross-complaint against Ms. Champion-Cain, and others.
+The Named Companies have filed a cross-complaint against Ms. Champion-Cain and others, and the Named Companies have been substituted in as the Plaintiff following a settlement with the bank.